 Optionally, enable the Spaces CDN (Content Delivery Network).
 If you click Enable CDN, you can customize the Edge Cache TTL, which is the amount of time the edge servers will cache your content.

 Choose to restrict file listing or enable file listing.
-The visibility of a Space’s file listing has no effect on the visibility of the files themselves.
-You can change this setting at any time after creation.
-See Manage File Listing Permissions for more information.
+The visibility of a Space's file listing has no effect on the visibility of the files themselves.
+You can change the file listing visibility at any time after creation.

 Choose a unique name for your Space.
 The name of the Space makes up part of its endpoint URL and cannot be changed once it is created.
 Names must: